 Already, companies like PatientPing have built entire businesses on giving real-time notifications of admission and discharge to all of a patient’s caregivers/providers.
 A blockchain system where known entities are permissioned to track a patient’s whereabouts and treatments (without necessarily storing information about test results, etc.) could hugely reduce administrative needs.

 However, to do this would require a level of cooperation and patient data access that is challenging to implement any time soon.

 Data is getting more and more valuable — whether to train algorithms, find better therapeutics, or understand where clinical trials should be set up.
 This means existing health players have an opportunity to monetize their datasets.

-Right now, de-identification of data is a process that requires third parties.
+Right now, the de-identification of data is a process that requires third parties.
 But as these become more accepted, we can envision a blockchain-based system that could facilitate data exchange.
 In addition, new regulations around how third parties use consumer data (GDPR, Consumer Privacy Acts, etc.) will force companies to develop audit and consent trails for where the data goes.

 HealthVerity is one of the players in this space, combining a health data exchange with a blockchain product to manage permissions and access rights.